dexymore/Atlas-chat-app/README.md

 <p>
-the backend is made using node.js and express the database is made with mongo db the frontend is made using react,lottie,css and chakra ui
+the backend is made using node.js and express the database is made with mongo db the frontend is made using react,lottie,css and chakra ui and its a responsive design

 </p>
 <h5>